WfHit/Udacity_CarND/Term1/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I use the data provided by udacity.
+I use the data provided by udacity, both left and right camera datas are added to training datas.

 ### Architecture and Training Strategy